 Taro Okamoto was an artist leading his era, always challenging towards something new.
-In 1954, Okamoto published a book called Today’s Art subtitled Who will Make History
+In 1954, Okamoto published a book called Today’s Art subtitled Who will Make History.

 The Okamoto Taro Memorial Award for Contemporary Art, commonly referred to as the Taro Award, was established shortly after he passed away.
 It is one of Japan's most coveted art recognitions and the only one these days that actively encourages radical experimentation.